Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 Now, they may not take him alive.

-Uh I hope that they do.
+I hope that they do.

 But it will be very interesting in this case to find out what he thinks.

-You never know.
+Of course, you never know.

-Well, I think we have to go over one more thing before we adjourn, sir.
+But in any case, I think we have to go over one more thing before we adjourn, sir.

 What was Charlie Kirk's last tweet?

-Wasn't it about uh Irina Zarutska?
+Wasn't it about Irina Zarutska?

 And wasn't he saying this must be, there must be a political reaction to this.

-White people must never let her be forgotten, or something like that.
+White people must never let her be forgotten or something like that.

-I've got it right here.
+I get it right here.

 Very good.

-Yeah, he had just gotten into uh a battle with Van Jones on CNN where he said that it was racial and he didn't back down from that.
+Yeah, he had just gotten into a battle with Van Jones on CNN where he said that it was racial and he didn't back down from that.

 He was tweeting about the official Black Lives Matter account justifying the murder of Irina Zarutska.